sje30/g2chvc/README.md

 	require(g2chvc)
 	source(system.file("makefigs/hvc_rasters.R", package="g2chvc"))

 In this case you will see PDFs made in your current working directory.
+There is one script for each figure in the paper.

 ## Generating the SVM table.